threenine/api-template/docs/docs/start/crud-endpoints.md

 # Basic Crud Endpoints template

-A common requirement can occur when developing API's maybe to develop a set of Seeding or common data administration end points to populate core tables within the API for with standing data or provide a set of End points to an administration application to manage the data.
-These can be very boring to develop because they are mostly CRUD based endpoints.
+A common requirement can occur when developing API's maybe to develop a set of Seeding or common data administration end points to populate core resources within the API for with standing data or provide a set of end points to an administration application to manage the data.
+These can be tedious and boring to develop because they are mostly CRUD based endpoints.

+The API Template Pack provides a simple command to generate a set of basic CRUD endpoints for a given resource.
+We have discussed in [What is a REST API](https://threenine.blog/posts/what-is-a-rest-api) that REST API's are all about resources and are not really to focused on CRUD operations, we understand that this is sometimes a requirement and therefore we have provided a simple command to generate these endpoints.

 The basic crud endpoints will generate a set of CRUD (Create, Read, Update and Delete) endpoints, based on providing a set of criteria provided via the switch arguments.